 If you don’t have any kind of prescription insurance coverage, there’s also the Costco Member Prescription Program that can help you save.
 And for your animals, Costco’s pharmacy also carries pet medication.

 Lenient Return Policy

-One of the major perks of shopping at Costco is their convenient return policy.
+One of the major advantages of shopping at Costco is its convenient return policy.
 While some things like electronics need to be returned within 90 days, most Costco purchases can generally be returned after — wait for it — two years.
 Because members don’t usually abuse this policy, they can keep it extremely customer-focused.

 After two years, there may still be a possibility to return an item, you just need a manager to sign off on it.
 While perishables obviously aren’t included in the two-year timeframe, you can return those items within a reasonable period.

 While most electronics come with a one-year manufacturer’s warranty, Costco automatically doubles that to two years on televisions, tuner-free displays, projectors, computers, and major appliances (tablets aren’t included).
 Coverage stays the same as the manufacturer’s policy, but you can call Costco’s Concierge Service if you need to take advantage of the plan.